By Cristoforo da Verucchio

 Translated by Father Patrick Colbourne O.F.M.Cap.

-This translation is based on the introduction, text and footnotes which were published by P. Costanzo Cargnoni O.F.M.
-Cap.
-In I Frati Cappuccini: Documenti e testimonianze dell primo secolo, Edizioni Frate Indovino, Perugia, vol III/1, pp.1190 -1214.
+Translator’s note: This translation is based on the introduction, text and footnotes which were published by P. Costanzo Cargnoni O.F.M.
+Cap. in I Frati Cappuccini: Documenti e testimonianze dell primo secolo, Edizioni Frate Indovino, Perugia, vol III/1, pp.1190 -1214.
 The only additions to the notes made by the translator are references to Francis of Assisi: The Early Documents, edited by Regis Armstrong, O.F.M.
 Cap., J. A. Wayne Hellmann, O.F.M. and William J. Short O.F.M.
 Conv., New York City Press, New York, London, Manila, for an English version of quotations from the Writings or Biographies of St Francis.

 Table of Contents